gauthiier/wwwriting/Lesson2.md

 The aim of this lesson is for readers to develop an appreciation of the advantages of using the CLI for certain types of work involving text editing on a computer.
 As the CLI itself is text based, our goal is to present the history of the CLI and discuss how text-based computer interfaces are still up to this day on of the most important ways to communicate with the computer systems.

-The goals of the lesson are:
+The goals of this lesson are:

 1. Acquire basic knowledge on how to operate the CLI of your own computer.
 2. Acquire just-enough CLI vocabulary to be used in future work.